-What exactly is a She-shed, you ask?
-A simple garden shed might conjure up visions of being creaky, cold and hung with cobwebs, but – with the right materials – a She-shed can be a powerhouse of creativity, and a source of great inspiration and innovation.
+A simple garden shed might conjure up visions of being creaky, cold and hung with cobwebs, but – with the right materials – you can turn it into a she shed that is a powerhouse of creativity, and a source of great inspiration and innovation.

-Exactly what a She-shed should be depends entirely on how you'd like to use this extra room.
-But, whether you need a place to indulge in a cherished hobby, to relax and unwind, or simply to escape the domesticity of everyday life, a she shed can be an exceptional solution for your every need.
+Exactly what a she shed should be depends entirely on how you'd like to use this extra room.
+But, whether you need a place to indulge in a cherished hobby, to relax and unwind, or simply to escape the domesticity of everyday life, she shed ideas can include solutions for your every need.

-According to Crane Garden Buildings: 'The She-shed has one specific purpose – to make you happy.
+According to Crane Garden Buildings: 'The she shed has one specific purpose – to make you happy.'
 And we couldn't agree more.
-So if a private retreat in your backyard sounds like a dream come true, then keep reading.
-And once you're feeling inspired, check out our favorite shed ideas for more design advice.

 1. Indulge in a simple pleasure – the potting shed

 Seen from the outside, a garden shed appears nothing more than a tool store, an outbuilding with that what-you-see-is-what-you-get look of a repository for all the paraphernalia involved in maintaining a garden.

 But open the doors, and a cornucopia of other stuff is revealed.
 The wonderful thing about a she shed is that it can be anything you want.
 Here, a picture perfect potting shed incorporating rustic storage ideas for sheds is the ideal place to prep and organize your garden for spring and beyond.

 2. Carve out a space for crafting

 How many projects have been started and then stopped due to lack of room and nowhere to keep things mid-making?
 In a limited space it is hard to get motivated to return to a sewing idea, but we think a she shed will change that and inspire the perfect workstation for you to get creating again.